Clément Grenier: Roma (loan)

 On 28 January 2017, he joined Serie A side Roma on loan until the end of the 2016–17 season with an option for a permanent move.
 On 7 February 2017, Grenier made his debut for the Giallorossi in a 4–0 Serie A home win over Fiorentina, appearing as a substitute for Radja Nainggolan in the 89th minute.
 On 12 March, he delivered an assist for Stephan El Shaarawy in his first Serie A start in a 3–0 away victory over Palermo.
 Grenier played only six competitive matches (all of them in Serie A) for Roma and started only one of them during his half-season loan spell there.
 On 14 June 2017, Lyon announced that Grenier would return to Lyon as a replacement of Corentin Tolisso, as Roma did not excise their option to sign Grenier on a permanent basis.

 Guingamp

 On 31 January 2018, Grenier signed a year and a half contract with fellow Ligue 1 side En Avant de Guingamp.
 On 11 May 2018, Grenier scored two goals, including a penalty, in the 3–3 Ligue 1 home draw against Marseille.

 Rennes

 On 24 July 2018, Grenier signed a three-year contract with fellow Breton team Rennes.

 Mallorca

 On 3 March 2022, Grenier signed a contract with La Liga side Mallorca until the end of the season.
+On 1 September 2023, he terminated his contract with the club.

+Racing Santander

+On 1 September 2023, hours after leaving Mallorca, Grenier signed a one-year deal with Racing de Santander in the second division.